-vectors or matrices to be ranked. v Source vector.
-If v is a positive integer, it will be converted to the sequence $1:v$.
-If v is a negative integer, it will be converted to the sequence $v:-1$.
-All atomic types are supported (See is.atomic). repetition Logical value indicating whether partitions/compositions should be with or with- out repetition.
-The default is FALSE. freqs A vector of frequencies used for producing all partitions of a multiset of v.
+... vectors or matrices to be ranked.

+v Source vector.
+If v is a positive integer, it will be converted to the sequence 1:v.

+If v is a negative integer, it will be converted to the sequence v:-1.
+All atomic types are supported (See is.atomic).

+repetition Logical value indicating whether partitions/compositions should be with or withfreqs A vector of frequencies used for producing all partitions of a multiset of v.
 Each element of freqs represents how many times each element of the source vector, v, is repeated.
-It is analogous to the times argument in rep. The default value is NULL. target Number to be partitioned.
-If NULL, $max(v)$ will be used. weak (Compositions only) Logical flag indicating whether to allow terms of the se- quence to be zero.
+It is analogous to the times argument in rep. The default value weak (Compositions only) Logical flag indicating whether to allow terms of the separtitionsSample 59 v must be supplied.

-These algorithms rely on efficiently ranking the n^{th} lexicographical partition.
+These algorithms rely on efficiently ranking the $n^{th}$ lexicographical partition.

-A vector of class integer, numeric, or bigz determined by the total number of partitions/compositions partitionsSample v must be supplied.
+A vector of class integer, numeric, or bigz determined by the total number of partitions/compositions